arangodb/docs/arangograph/backups.md

 layout: default
 description: >-
-   You can manually create backups or use a backup policy to schedule periodic backups and both ways allow you to store your backups in multiple regions simultaneously
+   You can manually create backups or use a backup policy to schedule periodic backups, and both ways allow you to store your backups in multiple regions simultaneously
 ---
 # Backups in ArangoGraph